michaelhyunk/acmeair-api/README.md

 - Logging follows best practices (info/debug split, redacted UUIDs in prod)
 - Swagger is integrated for automated API documentation and contract visibility
 - Controller advice is set up for basic error handling, with room for extension
+- No exposure of internal state on idempotent operations.
+If booking is already cancelled, the system returns early without calling the database or logging identifiers.

 ### Testability
 - Services are unit-tested in isolation with mock dependencies